Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 Your Shoulder Never Gets to Rest

-When you use a conventional mouse, your arm extends outward and away from your body.
+When you use a conventional mouse, your arm becomes an outstretched arm, often with the arm held away from the body.
 That position forces your rotator cuff and upper trapezius muscles to contract continuously just to hold your arm up.
-They're not doing anything dramatic, they're simply resisting gravity.
-But they're doing it for hours at a stretch, with almost no break.
+They’re not doing anything dramatic, they’re simply resisting gravity.
+But they’re doing it for hours at a stretch, with almost no break.

 This constant low-level contraction is exactly what causes repetitive strain injury (RSI).
 Muscles under sustained tension accumulate mechanical stress faster than they can recover.
-Over days and weeks, that stress becomes chronic pain.
+Over days and weeks, that stress becomes chronic pain, especially with prolonged computer use.

-Research confirms this: prolonged mouse use significantly increases the mechanical load on the rotator cuff and surrounding soft tissues, particularly when the arm remains outstretched without support.
+Research confirms this: prolonged computer work significantly increases the mechanical load on the rotator cuff and surrounding soft tissues, particularly when the arm remains in that position with little variation and without support.

 Poor Posture Makes It Worse

-Your mouse position isn't the only factor.
+Your mouse position isn’t the only factor.
 Desk height, monitor placement, and chair support all shape how your shoulder sits during the workday.
-When these are off, your shoulders tend to round forward or stay elevated, both positions that compress soft tissue and restrict blood flow.
+When these are off, you end up in a poor position at the desk, with your shoulders tending to round forward or stay elevated, both positions that compress soft tissue and restrict blood flow.

 Lack of core endurance also contributes.
-When your core isn't supporting your spine, you slouch.
-Slouching shifts load onto your shoulders and neck, altering the mechanics of every arm movement you make at your desk.
+When your core isn’t supporting your spine, you slouch.
+Slouching shifts load onto your shoulders and neck, altering the mechanics of every arm movement you make at your desk, and better chair and monitor setup also improves neck support.

 - Burning pain or aching in the upper shoulder and neck

-- Muscle knots near the shoulder blade (often the levator scapulae or upper trapezius)
+- Muscle knots near the shoulder blade (often the levator scapulae or upper trapezius), sometimes with painful trigger points or a muscle spasm

 - Reduced range of motion when lifting or rotating your arm